ababber/ababber.github.io/content/2025/02/06-how-to-create-a-blog-with-quartz-github-and-cloudflare.md

 # clone with git
 git clone https://github.com/username/username.github.io.git

+# 0. if you get an error, then use the GitHub
+# cli to login to GitHub on your command line
+# with the following command: `gh auth login`

-# clone with the github cli
+# 1. clone with the github cli:
 # gh repo clone username/username.github.io

 # change directory into repo root